Skip to main content

 37 years old

 Are people with hereditary breast and ovarian cancer syndrome more sensitive to the ionizing radiation they are exposed to during diagnostic tests?
 Hereditary breast and ovarian cancer syndrome results from a mutation in the BRCA genes.
-Those who inherit it have a greater history of cancer in the family and an increased likelihood of suffering from cancer.
-Once identified, these individuals are regularly monitored, particularly through diagnostic imaging techniques, but these tests involve exposure to ionizing radiation.
-What Margarida Abrantes wants to understand, with the project she has now been awarded, is whether people with hereditary breast and ovarian cancer syndrome, and specifically those who have a mutation in the BRCA2 gene, may be more sensitive to the effects of radiation, compared to individuals without this mutation.
-Margarida Abrantes obtained her doctorate in Health Sciences in 2013 and is currently a professor at the same institution where she studied, the Faculty of Medicine of the University of Coimbra.
+Those who inherit it have a greater history of cancer in their family and an increased likelihood of developing cancer themselves.
+Once identified, these individuals are subject to regular monitoring, particularly through diagnostic imaging techniques, but these tests involve exposure to ionizing radiation.
+What Margarida Abrantes aims to understand with this award-winning project is whether people with hereditary breast and ovarian cancer syndrome, and specifically those with a BRCA2 gene mutation, may be more sensitive to the effects of radiation than individuals without this mutation.
+Margarida Abrantes received her PhD in Health Sciences in 2013 and is currently a professor at the same institution where she studied, the Faculty of Medicine of the University of Coimbra.

 Inês Fragata